-Municipal bonds of \$0.3 million and \$0.8 million at December 31, 2023 and 2022, respectively, are stated at amortized cost, are classified as held-to-maturity and are included in restricted cash in other assets presented as non-current.
-Investment income received on held-to-maturity municipal bond investments is generally exempt from federal income taxes and is recognized as earned.
+Municipal bonds Fixed income investments of \$0.3 million \$0.9 million and \$0.8 million \$0.9 million at December 31, 2023 December 31, 2024 and 2022, 2023, respectively, are stated at amortized cost, are classified as held-to-maturity and are included in restricted cash in other assets presented as non-current.
+The fixed income securities have maturities ranging from June 2025 to December 2029.
+Investment income received on our mix of held-to-maturity municipal bond fixed income investments is generally primarily exempt from federal income taxes and is recognized as earned.